omeka/classic-enduser/docs/Troubleshooting/Report-a-bug.md

 Bugs are errors in the system.
-If you find a bug in your Omeka installation, please let us know.
+If you find a bug in your Omeka Classic installation, please let us know.

 ## Before Reporting a Bug
 Always check to see if it has already been reported.
 You can search the [forum](http://forum.omeka.org) and our [github repositories](https://github.com/omeka) to see if the bug you have found has been identified.